amplitude/amplitude-docs/content/collections/experiment-theory/analyze-with-t-test.md

 ![exp_stat_settings.png](/output/img/experiment-theory/exp-stat-settings-png.png)

 {{partial:admonition type='note'}}
 The T-test works by first computing the sample size you'll need before you can control for a specific false positive and false negative rate.
 Analyzing your data before reaching the sample size threshold will increase your error rates.
 See this [article](https://medium.com/@SkyscannerEng/the-fourth-ghost-of-experimentation-peeking-b33890dcd3de) for more explanation on how peeking can interrupt your experiment process.
 {{/partial:admonition}}

 4. Lastly, click *Save* to change the statistical settings to T-test.

-The *Analyze* tab will now show the T-test results of your experimental data.
-Read more about interpreting test results in our Help Center article on [Amplitude's Experiment Results chart](/analytics/charts/experiment-results/experiment-results-dig-deeper).
+The *Analyze* tab now shows the T-test results of your experimental data.
+Read more about interpreting test results in our article on [Amplitude's Experiment Results chart](/analytics/charts/experiment-results/experiment-results-dig-deeper).

 ## Manage sample size needed for the T-test